pallets/flask/docs/index.rst

 Flask depends on two external libraries: the `Jinja2`_ template engine and the `Werkzeug`_ WSGI toolkit.
 These libraries are not documented here.
-If you want to dive into their documentation check out the following links:
+If you want to dive into their documentation, check out the following links:

 -   `Jinja2 Documentation <http://jinja.pocoo.org/2/documentation/>`_